Yuvrajscheema/mech_325_report/main.typ

   shaft rotating inside of the bushing.
 Due to small loads and low friction effects like stick-slip and major shaft misalignment and deflections can be ignored.
 2. The next assumption is that eccentricity comes from three primary sources:
-    - Bushing tolerances: Assume worst case senario as eccentric as possible
+    - Bushing tolerances: Assume worst case scenario as eccentric as possible
     - Wear: Eccentricity caused by runout
     - Compression: Eccentricity caused by compression of the bushing

 To calculate the maximum possible eccentricity, find the sum of all of the maximum possible displacements.
-Displacements come from the material properties of the bushing, the manufactuer specified tolerance on the inner diameter (contacting the shaft) and the lifetime of the bushings.
+Displacements come from the material properties of the bushing, the manufacturer specified tolerance on the inner diameter (contacting the shaft) and the lifetime of the bushings.

 $ delta_("tolerance") = 0.001 "in" $